Welcome to the June 2013 issue of the Global Washington newsletter. If you would like to contact us directly, please email us.

 Greetings and happy first week of summer!

 On June 13th, we had the honor of hosting a conversation with Dr. Helen Gayle, CEO of CARE, and Steve Davis, CEO of PATH.
 The two panelists engaged in a wide-ranging discussion of global health challenges, solutions, and new resources for aid and nonprofits.
-An in-depth summary of the Innovative Efforts event is included in this newsletter.
 We look forward to bringing more premier thinkers and leaders to Seattle in the upcoming months.

 This time of year is always bittersweet at Global Washington as we say goodbye to many departing interns who are graduating, going home for the summer, or moving on to new ventures.
 We would like to give a big thank you to our dedicated group of volunteers: Anna Jensen-Clem, Eaden Andu, Elise Pietro, Emma McKay, Giang Nguyen, Minyu Zhang, Michael Corsano-Leopizzi, Rana Amini, Robin Klein, Sara Veltkamp, Stephanie Tam, Winona Rennick & Zahra Emrani.